 (ii) The milk is sold in Raiganj, the nearby large village.
 Two traders from Shahpur town have set up collection cum chilling centers at Raiganj from where the milk is transported to far away towns and cities.

 (b) Small scale manufacturing in Palampur: Less than fifty people are engaged in manufacturing in Palampur unlike the manufacturing that takes place in the big factories in the towns and cities.
 Manufacturing in Palampur involves very simple production methods and is done on a small scale.
 It is carried out mostly at home or in the fields with the help of family labor.

 (c) The shopkeepers of Palampur: People involved in the trade (exchange of goods) are not many in Palampur. the traders of Palampur are shopkeepers who buy various goods from wholesale markets in the cities and sell them in the village.

 There are a few small general stores in the village selling a wide range of items like rice, wheat, sugar, tea, oil, biscuits, soap, toothpaste, batteries, candies, notebooks, pen, pencil, and even some cloth.

-There are a variety of vehicles on the road connecting Palampur to Raiganj.
-Rickshawalas, tanga walas, jeep, tractor, truck drivers and people driving the traditional bullock cart and bogey are people in the transport services.
+(d) Transport: There are a variety of vehicles on the road connecting Palampur to Raiganj, Rickshawalas, tanga walas, jeep, tractor, truck drivers and people driving the traditional bullock cart and bogey are people in the transport services.
 They ferry people and goods from one place to another, and in return get paid for it.